 this is a relatively new requirement, and some previous

 clients will not be aware of it.)

-Your instructor will respond verbally to your project proposal during your group's meeting during the week of February 18 to discuss your approach to your client's situation.
-Your instructor will provide a written response/evaluation to your interim report after March 26.
-Your instructor will be available to provide "free" (ungraded) feedback on your visuals for the in-class presentation, and on drafts (in final, complete form) of your report through Friday, April 19.
+Your instructor will respond verbally to your project proposal during your group's meeting during the week of February 3 to discuss your approach to your client's situation.
+Your instructor will provide feedback to your interim report after March 25.
+Your instructor will be available to provide "free" (ungraded) feedback on your visuals for the in-class presentation, and on drafts (in final, complete form) of your report through Friday, April 18.
 He will also prepare a summary sheet of his overall assessment of your work that you may see after course is completed.

 E. Acceptable Topics and Grading Criteria